como-leer-boton-con-raspberry-pi

 • Library import: We import RPi.GPIO to control the GPIO pins and time to add pauses in the loop.

-• Pin configuration: We use GPIO.setmode(GPIO.BCM) to use the BCM numbering of the GPIO pins.
-Then, we configure pin 17 as input with a pull-down resistor using GPIO.setup().
+• Pin configuration: We use GPIO.setmode(GPIO.BCM) to use the BCM numbering for the GPIO pins.
+Then, we configure pin 17 as an input with a pull-down resistor using GPIO.setup().

-• State reading: In the while loop, we read the button state with GPIO.input().
+• Reading the state: In the while loop, we read the button state with GPIO.input().
 If the state is GPIO.HIGH, it means the button is pressed.

 • Exception handling: We catch KeyboardInterrupt to allow the program to terminate cleanly when the user presses Ctrl+C. Finally, we call GPIO.cleanup() to reset the GPIO pins.